ChrisEssery/group-project/Portfolio/System_Implementation.md

 <img width="1291" alt="Screenshot 2021-05-08 at 22 48 09" src="https://user-images.githubusercontent.com/29493918/117554442-9e51d480-b04f-11eb-96c0-1182b0653506.png">

+Having now covered the additional elements and components, we now turn our attention to the deployment and integration.

 ## Deployment and Integration

 The deployment of our app utilized the software known as Docker.
 Compatibility for differing components of our app can be troublesome, alonside OS requirements.
 Docker allows each component of the app to be ran it's own personalized environment known as a container.
 This technique is not specific to Docker software but it's functionality and versatility make it one of the best containerising softwares in deployment today.